arif-rachim/microend/readme.md

 been installed into the MicroEnd App will events such as `onMount`, `onFocusChange`, and `onParamsChange` be called.

 Imagine you are developing a shopping cart and payment module for an e-commerce application.
-The Shopping Cart module contains a list of items the user will checkout, whereas the Payment Module contains a checkout function that accepts the total amount of items to be paid for.
+The Shopping Cart module contains a list of items the user will check out, whereas the Payment Module contains a checkout function that accepts the total amount of items to be paid for.

 Using the microend object's `navigateTo` method, you can call the payment module from the shopping cart module.